 Removing the Double-collection of Uncollectible Costs

 ORA asserts that Cal-Am double-counted the uncollectible costs when it incorporated the costs of uncollectibles in the calculation of the San Clemente Dam revenue requirement, since Cal-Am already added in the uncollectible costs in another section of the Results of Operations model.
 Cal-Am agrees with ORA that the uncollectible costs are currently double-counted.
-Cal-Am shall remove the uncollectible costs in the calculation of the annual amortization of the San Clemente Dam costs, so that the uncollectible amount is not double counted for recovery.
+Cal-Am shall remove the uncollectible costs in the calculation of the annual amortization of the San Clemente Dam costs for 2018 and the years thereafter, so that the uncollectible amount is not double counted for recovery.

 Disallowance of Project Costs Related to Filming Releases and Catering